google/starthinker/README.md

 This is not an officially supported Google product.
 It is a reference implementation.
 There is absolutley NO WARRANTY provided for using this code.

-# StarThinker Workflow Framework For Trading Desks
+# StarThinker Workflow Automation Framework For Programmatic Media Teams

 StarThinker is a Google built python framework for creating and running re-usable workflow components on Google Cloud infrastructure.
 To make it easier for partners and clients to work with some of our advertsing